cits3007/cits3007.github.io/assets/labs/lab06-solutions.md

 ```
 $ CC=clang CFLAGS="-pedantic -std=c11 -Wall -Wextra -Wno-pointer-sign" ./configure
 $ make clean all
+## _still_ many warnings and/or errors. but slightly fewer than before
 ```

-The `-pedantic` flag tells the compiler to adhere strictly to the C11 standard (`-std=c11`); compilation now fails, however: the author of `dnstracer` did not write properly compliant C code.
+The `-pedantic` flag tells the compiler to adhere strictly to the C11 standard (`-std=c11`); compilation now fails, however: the author of Dnstracer did not write properly compliant C code.
 In particular:

 - proper `#include`s for `strncasecmp`, `strdup` and `getaddrinfo` are missing
 - proper `#include`s for the `struct addrinfo` type are missing